Joel Russ, President

 Peter McKinley is a research ecologist and conservation planner with The Wilderness Society (TWS) based in their northeastern office in Hallowell, Maine.
 His work includes development of conservation priorities for TWS projects and campaigns nationally with a particular focus on the northern and southern Appalachians.
 Previous employment includes several land trusts as permanent staff or as a consultant, forest bird research and conservation with Manomet Center for Conservation Sciences in Maine and shorebird and estuarine conservation with New Hampshire Audubon.
 Work has also included Forest Certification programs in Maine to direct more attention to biodiversity considerations.

 Peter grew up on Cape Cod but fell in love with Maine while at Colby College and returned as soon as he could after graduating in 1987 with a BA in Biology.
 His education also brought him to Indiana University for a Master’s in Ecology, and University of New Brunswick for his Doctorate in Ecology.
 Peter is Vice President of the Maine Appalachian Trail Land Trust, which is active in conserving large tracts of land along the extent of the Appalachian Trail in Maine.
-Peter lives in Damariscotta with his wife Jeannie and spends many happy hours paddling local waters and walking local trails as often as possible.
+Peter lives in Damariscotta and spends many happy hours paddling local waters and walking local trails as often as possible.

 Matt is an attorney and principal of Lynch & Newman, LLC in Damariscotta, with a practice concentrated on real estate, estate planning and probate and trust administration.
 A native of Ann Arbor, Michigan, Matt fell in love with the natural beauty of New England while attending high school at St. Paul’s School in Concord, New Hampshire.
 Matt received his undergraduate degree from the University of Michigan and also holds a Master’s Degree from Oxford University.
 Prior to obtaining his law degree from the University of Virginia, Matt was a government services consultant with Pricewaterhouse-Coopers, LLC in Washington, D.C.
 Matt was a corporate attorney at Pierce Atwood, LLP in Portland, Maine before joining John Lynch in 2006 to establish Lynch & Newman.